 Late dinners

-Nevertheless, on the days we want to go out – late dinners are not optional.
-I just assume the fact that I will need to go to bed late and maybe even skip my favorite breakfast part (as I simply won’t be hungry in the morning).
-But the truth is that many expats in Spain (especially those who enjoy nightlife) easily pick the habit of late dinners.
-Many admit that they even enjoy life more this way.
+As Ernest Hemingway once said, “There is no nightlife in Spain.
+They stay up late, but they get up late.
+That is not nightlife.
+That is delaying the day.”
+Dinner in Spain typically starts around 9:30 p.m., which has honestly never worked for me.
+It feels very much like the Spanish “delaying of the day,” as I love waking up with the sun and starting the day with a tasty breakfast.
+However, on the days we go out, late dinners are not optional.
+I simply accept that I’ll need to go to bed late and maybe even skip my favorite breakfast (since I won’t be hungry in the morning).
+The truth is that many expats in Spain, especially those who enjoy the nightlife, quickly adopt the habit of late dinners.
+Many admit they even enjoy life more this way.

 Football